 But first, let’s get familiar with your numbers.
 Consider the last twelve months, and.

 - Work out the average amount they spent on each transaction.

 - Determine how often they came back and spent more, in the year.

 Rather than complicate things, let’s keep it simple and say you have 1000 customers.
 And, they spend £100 on each transaction.
 Additionally, they buy on average twice per year.

 So now, here’s where the maths come into play.

 Remember, this formula multiplies factors, not adds them.

-- Increase the average transaction value per client/customer.
+- Raise the average transaction value per client/customer.

-- Increase the number of times a customer returns to buy again.
+- Improve the number of times a customer returns to buy again.